jaykay0408/dmcar-student/README.md

 # AtoI Lab : Autonomous Car using Deep Learning and Computer Vision
 Autonomous Car project in AtoI Lab : PiCar Version

+-   If you are using AtoI Car, i.e., AtoI-Car, go to https://github.com/jaykay0408/dmcar-atoi
-(If you are using new PiCar, i.e., Picar-X, go to https://github.com/jaykay0408/dmcar-new)
+-   If you are using new PiCar, i.e., Picar-X, go to https://github.com/jaykay0408/dmcar-new

 **Objectives**:
 1. Understanding AI with Deep Learning and Computer Vision